Ian Chappell: First retirement

 Remaining available for Test cricket, he played in the 1975–76 series against the West Indies under the captaincy of his brother Greg.
 Australia avenged their loss in the World Cup final by winning 5–1, claiming the unofficial title of best team in the world.
 During the season, Chappell incurred censure for his behaviour in a Sheffield Shield match and was warned not to continue wearing a pair of adidas boots with the three stripes clearly visible.
 This breached the prevailing protocol of cricketers wearing all white.
 His highest innings of the summer was 156 during Australia's only loss, at Perth in the second Test.
 Wisden nominated him as the most influential player of the series for his 449 runs at an average of 44.90.
 Throughout the course of the series, Chappell passed two significant milestones when he became the fourth Australian to make 5,000 runs in Test cricket and the first player to hold one hundred Test catches for Australia.
 The summer ended in controversy and triumph in the domestic competition.
 During a dispute with the SACA over team selection, he threatened a "strike" action by the SA team.
-After the matter was resolved, Chappell led the side to the Sheffield Shield title for the second time in his career and shared the inaugural Sheffield Shield player of the season award with his brother Greg.
+After the matter was resolved, Chappell led the team to the Sheffield Shield title for the second time in his career and shared the inaugural Sheffield Shield player of the season award with his brother Greg.
 He retired from first-class cricket at the end of the season, aged only 32.